 Employers should also make performance metrics transparent, allowing employees to see how their contributions are evaluated.
 By linking attendance to these metrics, employees can better appreciate how their presence contributes to team success and accountability.
 This clarity fosters a sense of responsibility and encourages employees to take ownership of their commitments.

-Moreover, regular check-ins can reinforce these expectations, allowing for adjustments as needed.
+Regular check-ins can reinforce these expectations, allowing for adjustments as needed.
 A supportive environment that prioritizes open communication can help employees feel valued and understood while also emphasizing the importance of fulfilling their job responsibilities.
-Ultimately, setting clear expectations serves as a foundation for a productive workplace, minimizing instances of early departures while promoting a culture of accountability and respect.
+Setting clear expectations serves as a foundation for a productive workplace, minimizing instances of early departures while promoting a culture of accountability and respect.

 Creating a culture that prioritizes employee well-being is fundamental.
-Employers should consider implementing programs that promote mental health and provide resources for employee support.
-This may include access to counseling services, stress management workshops, or flexibility in work arrangements.
-By fostering an environment where employees feel safe to express their concerns, organizations can address problems before they escalate.
+Employers should consider programs that promote mental health and provide resources for support.
+This may include counseling services, stress management workshops, or flexibility in work arrangements.
+When employees feel safe to express concerns, organizations can address problems before they escalate.

-Additionally, open communication channels can facilitate discussions about employee well-being.
-Regular check-ins or feedback sessions can encourage employees to share their experiences and challenges, allowing management to identify patterns and respond proactively.
-It is significant to approach these conversations with sensitivity, ensuring that employees feel heard and valued.
+Open communication channels facilitate discussions about well-being.
+Regular check-ins or feedback sessions encourage employees to share their experiences and challenges, allowing management to identify patterns and respond proactively.
+Approach these conversations with sensitivity, ensuring employees feel heard and valued.

-When documenting incidents, it is crucial to include specific details such as the date, time, and context of each occurrence.
-This information provides a comprehensive overview of attendance issues, allowing managers to identify trends and address them proactively.
+Include specific details: date, time, whether prior approval was given, and context of each occurrence.
+This information provides a comprehensive overview that allows managers to identify trends and address them proactively.

 Date Incident Description